 This policy sets out the types of personal data that we collect and explains the following:

-- How and why we collect, store, process and use your data
+- How and why we may use your personal data

-- How long we keep personal data for
+- How long do we keep personal data for

 - Your rights and choices surrounding your personal data